-Bevin Alexander is the author of thirteen books on military history, including Macarthur's War, Sun Tzu at Gettysburg, How Wars Are Won, How Hitler Could Have Won World War II, How America Got It Right, and How the South Could Have Won the Civil War.
+Bevin Alexander is the author of thirteen books on military history, including Such Troops as These, MacArthur's War, Sun Tzu at Gettysburg, How Wars Are Won, How Hitler Could Have Won World War II, How America Got It Right, and How the South Could Have Won the Civil War.
 He was an adviser to the Rand Corporation for a recent study on future warfare and a participant in a recent war game simulation run by the Training and Doctrine Command of the U.S. Army.
 His battle studies on the Korean War, written during his decorated service as a combat historian, are stored in the National Archives in Washington, D.C.

 More About Bevin